nxt3d/XAP/README.md

 ## XAPRegistry

 The XAP registry is the central contract that forms the core of the XAP protocol.
-All XAP lookups begin by querying the registry.
+All XAP lookups query the registry.
 The registry maintains a list of names, with each name associated with an owner, account data, and a mapping of chain ids to addresses and address data.
 Once registered with a chain id, these mapped addresses become immutable and cannot be changed.
+Because XAP addresses are always immutable, it is also possible to cache addresses without any loss of security or functionality.

-At the heart of the XAP registry is the mapping of chain ids to records:
+At the heart of the XAP registry is the mapping of names to records, wherein each record has a mapping of chain ids to addresses:
 ```
     struct Record {
         uint256 owner;